5 Health Benefits of Kids Playing Outside

 When it comes to stress, Legendre tends to rely on natural remedies: "Spending time outside playing is such a huge outlet for stress.
 It's relaxing; it is healing," she said.

 And there's data to back this up.
 In 2014, researchers from the University of Colorado teamed up with educators from Maryland and Colorado to study the effects that green schoolyards had on children's stress levels and resilience.
 They made the argument that increasing children's exposure to green outdoor spaces (e.g., lush playgrounds) could help decrease children's' stress levels by offering them an escape from life's daily routine.
 The study said that kids who play outside found "peace away from stresses in the classroom and daily life."

-The American Academy of Pediatrics says that vitamin D offers us several health benefits, such as strengthening bone health and helping to prevent diabetes and heart disease.
-In order to stave off vitamin D deficiencies in children, the Cleveland Clinic strongly urges parents and child care providers to make sure that their kids receive a healthy dose of the nutrient starting at birth.
+Vitamin D offers us several health benefits, such as strengthening bone health and helping to prevent diabetes and heart disease.
+In order to stave off vitamin D deficiencies in children, parents and child care providers should make sure that their kids receive a healthy dose of the nutrient starting at birth.
 There are vitamin D supplements that you can take, but you can also get it through a free and natural version: sunlight.

 Allow your kids to play outside for a few minutes without sunscreen.
 (Although sunscreen is extremely useful for blocking out harmful ultraviolet rays that can cause cancer, it's also prevents vitamin D from getting absorbed into the skin.)
-Then, slather on the lotion.
+Then, slather on the lotion with a high factor.
 Of course, if your child burns easily, you should absolutely use the sunscreen -- just make sure to increase your child's intake of vitamin D-heavy foods and supplements.
 Consult your paediatrician to find the best option for your child.

 Text source: Allyson Hepp